-Then you can foot it back along Claude Urban road and enjoy some refreshments at the Myoli Beach coffee shop before following the dirt road past the Kingfisher development back to the river mouth car park.
+Then you can foot it back along Claude Urban road and enjoy some refreshments at the Myoli Beach coffee shop or lunch at Pilipili , with your feet in the sand, before following the road past the Kingfisher development back to the river mouth car park.

 Park your car in the grassy open area just off Kingfisher Drive.
 Crossing over the road, turn right to hike alongside the lagoon (so the lagoon is on your left-hand side).
 Keep walking in front of Placid Waters Timeshare and on round the lagoon to the causeway crossing over to the island.

 Keep left and at the first stop street, turn left into Moodie Street, then right into Andries Pretorious.
 This road becomes President Steyn and there is a bench where you can sit and enjoy the bird life on the lagoon.

 Further down at the corner, President Steyn meets Charles te Water, and it gets even prettier.